HuRuilizhen/HuRuilizhen.github.io/_posts/2025-02-02-Intelligent-Agent-Prolegomenon.md

 ## Agents and Expert Systems

-> Aren't agents just expert systems by another name?
+> Q: Aren't agents just expert systems by another name?

 Expert systems typically focus on abstract domains of discourse, such as blood diseases.
 For example, [MYCIN](https://en.wikipedia.org/wiki/Mycin) is an expert system that knows about blood diseases in humans.
 It has a wealth of knowledge in the **form of rules**, and a doctor can obtain expert advice by giving MYCIN facts, answering questions, and posing queries.